 Presentation exercises are used to analyze the communication, presentation and persuasion skills of the candidates.
 Candidates might, for instance, be provided with a report and asked to present their views regarding the material.
 A question-round at the end of the presentation is common.

 Panel interviews are similar in nature to regular interviews, only rather than facing just a recruiter or team member, there may be anywhere from three to six people on the panel.
 The people on the panel depending on the business in which the recruiting organization is active.
 This might be HR people, consultants/team members and/or partners.
 At the start of the interview, the panel members will introduce themselves and explain how the interview will be structured.

 is your number 1 online practise aptitude test and assessment provider.
-Our aim is to help you ace your assessment by providing you with practise aptitude tests that mimic the tests used by employers and recruiters.
+We aim to help you ace your assessment by providing you with practise aptitude tests that mimic the tests used by employers and recruiters.
 Our test developers have years of experience in the field of occupational psychology and developed the most realistic and accurate practice tests available online.
-Our practise platform uses leading-edge technology and provides you feedback on your scores in form of test history, progress and performance in relation to your norm group.
+Our practise platform uses leading-edge technology and provides you feedback on your scores in form of test history, progress and performance to your norm group.

 The data science team found that candidates increased their scoring accuracy through practice and went into their assessments more confident.
 Remember, you need to practice to make sure you familiarize yourself with the test formats, work on your accuracy and experience performing under time pressure.